dexie/dexie-website/docs/Table/Table.bulkAdd().md

 If you have a large number of objects to add to the object store, bulkAdd() is a little faster than doing add() in a loop.

+If you do bulkAdd () within a transaction and don't catch the operation explicitly, the entire transaction will fail and roll back if any one item has an existing primary key.
+Catching the bulkAdd () will make sure any successful operation succeeds while failed operations are just ignored.

+### Difference between bulkPut() and bulkAdd()

+bulkAdd() will fail to add any item with same primary key whilst bulkPut () will succeed and update those records as well as the new ones.

 ### Sample

 ```javascript